alaap-nair/judgment-signature-assets/README.md

 ## 📌 Contact

-For help updating your signature, contact the team lead or maintainer of this repo.
+For help updating your signature, contact Alaap.